Leviathan (Mastodon album): Reception

 Placing Mastodon "among the elite of bands" on the strength of Leviathan, Avi Pitchon wrote in Terrorizer that the album "rampages through in a shining epic flow, the 'crazy' parts never separate from the classic metal parts".
 Online music magazine Pitchfork Media placed Leviathan at number 126 on their list of top 200 albums of the 2000s.
 In 2009, MetalSucks compiled a list of the "21 Best Metal Albums of the 21st Century So Far" based on the opinions of various musicians, managers, publicists, label representatives and writers, on which Leviathan was placed at number one.
 The album was honored with a 2004 Metal Storm Award for Best Alternative Metal Album.
 In 2017, Rolling Stone ranked Leviathan 46th on their list of "The 100 Greatest Metal Albums of All Time".
 German magazine Rock Hard ranked Leviathan ninth on the list of the 15 most important progressive metal albums.

 Track listing

-In the vinyl edition, the songs "I Am Ahab" and "Ísland" are taken out of their respective place and replaced as tracks 7 and 8.
+On the vinyl editions, "I Am Ahab" and "Island" are moved to tracks 7 and 8, respectively.

-Songs in video game soundtracks and movies
+In popular culture

-"Blood and Thunder" was featured on the Alone in the Dark and in The Cave film soundtracks, Need for Speed: Most Wanted, Saints Row, Rocksmith 2014, Project Gotham Racing 3, Splatterhouse and Guitar Hero Metallica in addition to the film The Big Short.
+"Blood and Thunder" was featured on the soundtracks for Alone in the Dark, The Cave, Metal Lords, Need for Speed: Most Wanted, Saints Row, Rocksmith 2014, Project Gotham Racing 3, Splatterhouse and Guitar Hero: Metallica, in addition to featuring in the film The Big Short.
 The song was available as downloadable content for Rock Band and features an optional Pro Guitar upgrade for Rock Band 3.
+It was also featured in Konami's BEMANI game GuitarFreaks V2 & Drummania V2.

 "Megalodon" was featured as downloadable content for Rock Band and was released through the Rock Band Network.

 "Iron Tusk" was featured in the soundtrack for Tony Hawk's American Wasteland and NHL 2K9.

-The song "Ísland" was featured in a brief scene in Monsters University.
+The song "Island" was briefly featured in a scene in Monsters University.